 A study of the metallurgy of the three common metals.
-One-third of the course will be devoted to calculations penaining to the above subjects.
+One-third of the course will be devoted to calculations pertaining to the above subjects.

 Prerequisite: Metallurgy 321.
-Credit value: Three semester hours.
+Credit value: Three semester bours.
 Three lectures per week for one semester.